THE MEANING OF HUMAN-COMPUTER INTERACTION

 knowing its historical precedents in computer science, associated with computer

-Finally, reflecting about above mentioned "obsolete" 10-30 years old
+about above mentioned "obsolete" 10-30 years old knowledge: today (September

-a chatbot that is supposed to allow anybody’s mind-blowing conversation with
+that is supposed to allow anybody’s mind-blowing conversation with AI-computers

-AI-computers about “anything”.
-Its dangers may direct our attention of the type
+about “anything”.
+Its dangers may direct our attention of the type of

 surprising positive response to ELIZA's fake conversations, and finally